passingthru67/workspaces-to-dock/README.md

 - Initial extension based on the dash-to-dock v10 code (https://github.com/micheleg/dash-to-dock).

 Features Planned:
 -----------------
+- RTL support
+- Better stationary/fixed dock support
 - Preferences option to choose which monitor to place workspaces dock onto
-- RTL support

 Issues:
 -------

-- Stationary/Fixed (always visible) dock needs work to properly allow messageTray popup menus to react with mouse hover and clicks.
+If you run into any strange behavior with dynamic workspaces, please disable the extension, restart Gnome Shell, and test again to see if the behavior can be replicated.

+**Some causes of strange workspace behavior:**

+- Letting Nautilus file manager handle the desktop  (this is an option in Gnome Tweak Tool).
-- If you are using multiple monitors, it is recommended that you turn off the workspaces-only-on-primary option under org->gnome->shell->overrides (use dconf-editor).
-Gnome 3.4 seems buggy when using multiple monitors with the workspaces-only-on-primary option turned on.
+- Using dual monitors.
+If you are using dual monitors, it is recommended that you turn off the workspaces-only-on-primary option under org->gnome->shell->overrides (use dconf-editor).
+Gnome Shell 3.4 seems buggy when using dual monitors in general, but worse with this option on.